Shrey230/101281313_COMP3123_assignment2/README.md

 The config folder contains a file named db.js.
 Before running locally, change the value of db as seen in the code below.

 module.exports = {
-  db: 'mongodb://localhost/mern-crud'
+  db: 'mongodb+srv://shrey2308:momdad2308@comp3123.nj3o5.mongodb.net/101281313_assignment02?authSource=admin&replicaSet=atlas-x2b83t-shard-0&readPreference=primary&appname=MongoDB%20Compass&ssl=true'
 };

 For the back-end, install the dependencies once via the terminal.

-npm install
+#npm install
 Run the main server.
 It listens on port 3000.

-CORS=1 node server
+#CORS=1 node server
 View it on the browser.

 If you want to configure the front-end, go to react-src folder via the terminal.

-cd react-src
+#cd react-src
 Install the dependencies required by React once.

-npm install
+#npm install
 Run the development server for React.
 It listens on port 4200.

 REACT_APP_API_URL=http://localhost:3000 npm start